prantlf/bacom/README.md

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
-Lint and test your code using `npm test`.
+Test your code using `npm test`.

 ## License